-- We have critically tested the forecasts adopted by the Group and evaluated the assumptions and methodologies used by the Group in preparing these forecasts.
+- We evaluated the suitability and appropriateness of the impairment methodology applied and the discounted cash flow model as prepared by management - We have critically tested the forecasts adopted by the Group and evaluated the assumptions and methodologies used by the Group in preparing these forecasts.
 Particular emphasis was placed in reviewing the forecasted revenue growth and profit margins - We have adopted a margin cut on all forecasted revenue to ensure that the overall value was still in excess of the book value. - We have reviewed correspondence and minutes which discuss the overall values and conditions which may be offered and accepted by the Group's board for the potential sale of part of the software or companies which are creating the goodwill.

-The group's disclosures on the significant judgement surrounding the impairment testing are found in note 2.5 to the financial statements.
+The group's disclosures on the significant judgement surrounding the impairment testing are found in note 2.5 and note 10 to the financial statements.